 - PMSI status to continue through refinancings, whether a refinancing by the original lender or a new third party lender;

 - how payments to a specific creditor are to be allocated where not already stipulated by the parties, such that to obligations secured by a PMSI would be the last loans to which payments would be allocated.

-Click here for a detailed post on our analysis of the PMSI amendments.
+Read our February 12, 2019 post for our analysis of the PMSI amendments.

 3. Security Interests in Licences

 The definition of “licence” is amended to further clarify that statutory licences are included as personal property and can be the subject of PPSA security.
 Commercial parties in Saskatchewan have long operated on this basis, and licences were already included in Saskatchewan’s PPSA, but the CCPPSL had made recommendations that went beyond Saskatchewan’s existing language and the amendments will bring the PPSA largely into line with the CCPPSL recommendations.

 4. Rules Governing Conflicts of Laws, Mobile Goods, Location of Debtor and Related Matters

 The Report identified that these are areas that have been the subject of litigation and legislative amendments in numerous jurisdictions.
 The Report identified that these are areas that have been the subject of litigation and legislative amendments in numerous jurisdictions.
 There are a substantial number of amendments in the Bill that are too complex to summarize effectively here, so we have prepared a two part piece to address the new conflicts rules (Part 1) and the transition to these new rules (Part 2).